 Lallybroch – Midhope Castle, ancestral home of Jamie Fraser

 Linlithgow Palace – Wentworth Prison

-Take in unique views of three historic castles featured in Outlander
+Take in unique views of four historic castles featured in Outlander & Game of Thrones

-Small private group tour with up to of four people
+Small private group tour with up to four people

 Midhope Castle, a 16th-century tower house, is used as Lallybroch (also known as Broch Tuarach) in Outlander .
 Left to Jamie by his parents, Brian and Ellen, Lallybroch is also home to Jamie’s sister, Jenny, her husband Ian Murray and their children.
-With Lallybroch being an important part of the Outlander story, much use is made of Midhope Castle.
+Lallybroch is a crucial part of Jamie Fraser’s life in Outlander .

 Blackness Castle goes back to 1440 .
 The castle provides the setting for Fort William, as the original fort no longer exists.